December 18, 2020

 Honoring Native American People Collective

-Eric Jackson from Black Yield Design sharing words Dominic Moulden, VOLAR CTC member sharing words
+Eric Jackson from Black Yield Institute sharing Dominic Moulden, VOLAR CTC member words sharing words